doritoes/AI-PC-Labs/Edge_AI/README.md

 # Overview
 ## Hardware and Driver Verification
-Ensure Windows kernal can "see" the AI hardware
+Ensure Windows kernel can "see" the AI hardware
 - Device Manager > Neural Processors
   - You should see Intel(R) AI Boost
 - Task Manager > Performance